hargathor/POSS-2017/README.md

 ```
 http://localhost:8888
 ```
-The initial rendering may take 10-30 seconds, after which you will see a fabulous map of Melbourne city.
+The initial rendering may take 1 or 2 minutes, after which you will see a fabulous map of the Ile de France.

 ## Renders other areas